asimwe1/rust_chatapp/site/guide/01-upgrading.md

      avoided.

-Most applications can simply swap uses of `&RawStr` and `String` for `&str` in routes, forms, and so on to benefit from the increase web-safety and performance.
+Most applications can simply swap uses of `&RawStr` and `String` for `&str` in routes, forms, and so on to benefit from the increased safety and performance.
 For instance, the front-page example becomes:

 ```diff
  #[get("/<name>/<age>")]